technologiesoutcomes/assignments/README.md

 git clone https://github.com/technologiesoutcomes/assignments
 ```

-The create a branch for your assignment using your names and the assigment number.
-So if your name is <b>Bob Ndikam</b> and your are doing assignment2 you will create the branch as follows.
+Then create a branch for your assignment using your names and the assigment number.
+So if your name is <b>Bob Ndikam</b> and your are doing <b>assignment2</b> you will create the branch as follows.

 ```
 git checkout -b bobndikam-assignment2